YosysHQ-Docs/AppNote-123/README.md

 pspin
 -----

-The final design is a NoC, spcl/pspin.
+The final design is the [PsPIN in-network accelerator](https://github.com/spcl/pspin).
 This design is currently only setup for BMC, but demonstrates advanced usage of `pycode` blocks for selectively converting asserts to assume depending on the current task.

 ```bash
 cd pspin